garciart/network-automation/labs/README.md

 ```
 ll /var/lib/tftpboot
-cat /var/lib/tftpboot/scp_start.cfg
+cat /var/lib/tftpboot/startup-config.scp
 ```

-Go back to the SSH session and exit by entering ```exit``` st the **Privileged EXEC Mode** prompt.
+Go back to the SSH session and exit by entering ```exit``` at the **Privileged EXEC Mode** prompt.
 If, for some reason, that does not work, press <kbd>Enter</kbd>, followed by <kbd>~</kbd>.

 ---
 ## Cleanup

 Before you finish, you will want to shut down all the services you started.
 Aside from the fact that they use resources, leaving unused services open and available gives threat actors more avenues to hack your system, which is not a good thing.
-Enter the following commands to shut things down:
+Enter the following commands to shut things down (enter the host's password if prompted):

 ### Telnet Client